TigreBois/EPFL-RT-Driverless/SetupGuide.md

 ## C++ setup and coverage
 For c++, the setup is a bit more complicated; [Cmake](https://cmake.org) is used for creating MakeFiles automatically to compile the code, [googletest](https://github.com/google/googletest) is used for testing, and [lcov](https://wiki.documentfoundation.org/Development/Lcov) for coverage; As it is more difficult to work with than python, I advise you to copy the example c++ project and adapt it to your code.

 Here is how this example project works:

 Inside this project you will find:
 - The *cmake* folder; it contains several cmake scripts to generate coverage reports and download the googletest library.
 You should not have to touch any of those scripts.
 - The *src* folder, where the source code is.
 - The *tests* folder, where the tests scripts are.

 Cmake works on a folder-by-folder basis; inside each folder you need a *CMakeLists.txt* file to tell it what it must do: Inside the *src* folder you need to tell it the different dependencies the files have between them, while inside the *tests* folder you need to add the tests to be run, the files they test, and the custom command to prepare everything for lcov, defined in the *cmake/CodeCoverage* file.

 To run the tests, you need to execute these commands:

 `mkdir build`

 `cd build`

 `cmake .. -DCMAKE_BUILD_TYPE=Debug ..  -Dtest=ON` This command creates all the required makefiles to compile everything, and it also downloads the needed googltest libraries.

 `make` To compile everything.

 From there you have two choices: you can run `./bin/tests` to run the test without coverage, or you can run `make coverage_tests` to run them with coverage.
 You can then open `./tests_coverage_report/index.html` to have a detailed view in your browser.
+The file to be sent to codecov is tests_coverage_report.info.cleaned.

 ## Codecov
 Codecov is a tool that recieves the coverage reports sent by Github Actions, and summarizes them nicely.
 It display info in the pull request, and you can access more in depth reports on the page associated with the repository.